DikeH-Ai/Random-Scripts/README.md

 - Filter tasks by status: done, not done, in progress

 ## Requirements
-The tasks are stored in a JSON file.
-The app can:
 - Add, update, and delete tasks
 - List tasks by their status (all, done, in progress, not done)